 I am interested in how institutions and networks bridge the micro- and macro-levels and mediate the relationship between individuals’ attributes and their social outcomes.
 Substantively, my work contributes to the fields of sociogenomics and the sociology of culture.

 In a second line of research, I contribute to the sociology of culture by using relational methods to map variations in how individuals construe issue domains, from science and politics to love and religion.
 For example, co-authors and I have shown that Americans’ vary in their construals of the relationship between science, religion, and spiritualism such that science and religion are not always and necessarily opposed.
-In a recent paper, Paul DiMaggio and I develop a framework for selecting the right algorithm for a given dataset and demonstrate its value through a detailed examination of variations of relational class analysis (RCA).
+In a recent paper, Jordan Brensinger and I find that partisanship is not the only "logic" informing Americans' attitudes towards social groups; race and neutrality emerge as salient organizing principles of these attitudes.
+In another paper, Paul DiMaggio and I develop a framework for selecting the right algorithm for a given dataset and demonstrate its value through a detailed examination of variations of relational class analysis (RCA).